tiobe/JuliaCheck.jl/README.md

   -h, --help            show this help message and exit
 ```

-When using the list of `--enabled` rules, you must use `--` to separate that list from the list of files to be checked.
+When using the list of enabled rules, you must use `--` to separate that list from the list of files to be checked.
 E.g.:
 ```
 julia src/JuliaCheck.jl --enable module-name-casing single-module-file -- file_to_check.jl
 ```

+If no rules are specified in the command line, all rules are checked.